 - smart manufacturing.

-Students willing to go deeper on the topic might also choose Wireless Sensor Networks, a course taught by Prof. Chiara Buratti mostly of laboratory nature (for makers), and Radio Networks, more oriented to the fundamentals of theory.
+Students willing to go deeper on the topic, enrolled in a Master degree, might also choose Wireless Sensor Networks, a course taught by Prof. Chiara Buratti mostly of laboratory nature (for makers), and Radio Networks, more oriented to the fundamentals of radio network theory.